 - A. Guests are not required to belong to OAA targeted groups. - B. When resources cannot accommodate guest and eligible participants, eligible participants take priority and are the first served. - C. Guest fees are required.
-They are not voluntary or confidential. - D. Home delivered meals programs shall complete the 'Standardized Cost Sheet for Nutrition Programs' annually.
+They are not voluntary or confidential. - D. Home delivered meals program shall complete a meal cost tool such as the 'Standardized Cost Sheet for Nutrition Programs' annually.
 This tool will determine the total meal cost and guest fee to be charged to non-eligible individuals each Federal Fiscal Year beginning October 1st through September 30th.
-At a minimum, the required match of 10%, including both in-kind and local cash, shall be included in the calculation. - E. If the nutrition program has local funding available to offer discounted meals to guests, including staff or other individuals, they may do so as long as the full guest fee amount, as determined by the 'Standardized Cost Sheet for Nutrition Programs' is covered by the nutrition program. - F. The amount of Guest Fees shall not be less than the suggested donation. - G. Meal sites must notify the Division when the Guest Fee amount has changed and rationale behind the change. - H. The completed tool shall be available for review by the Division, Federal regulatory agencies, and others needing it for purpose of audit or compliance review.
+At a minimum, the required match of 10%, including both in-kind and local cash, shall be included in the calculation. - E. If the nutrition program has local funding available to offer discounted meals to guests, including staff or other individuals, they may do so as long as the full guest fee amount, as determined by a meal cost tool such as the 'Standardized Cost Sheet for Nutrition Programs' is covered by the nutrition program. - F. The amount of Guest Fees shall not be less than the suggested donation. - G. Meal sites must notify the Division when the Guest Fee amount has changed and rationale behind the change. - H. The completed tool shall be available for review by the Division, Federal regulatory agencies, and others needing it for purpose of audit or compliance review.